 The large 1.8inch colour display and illuminated keypad makes for an easily navigable UI, even when working outside at night.
 With a large, 200 entry phonebook and search function, keep all of your contacts to hand and personalise ringtones, screensaver and sound profiles.

-Remember to bear in mind that the N300IP base station is capable of only four concurrent calls, though six C430HX handsets can be partnered with any one base station.
+Remember to bear in mind that the N300IP base station is capable of only four concurrent calls, though six C430HX handsets can be partnered with a single base station.

 - Ruggedised version available: R650H (£61.99)